Carpet Cleaning Maintenance – Advice From Chem-Dry Experts

 Again, like with the 100% woollen carpets, this type of carpet responds well to general carpet cleaning.
 Fibre compression or furniture indentations are less of a problem but are still an issue where the fibre density per square inch is on the lower side.
 The wool blend carpets have the same problem as the 100% wool carpets when it comes to stain resistance.
 Pet stains or wine spillages can cause permanent staining.

 With wool and wool blend carpets there will be a slight fibre loss with during vacuuming and/or carpet cleaning.
 On some cut pile carpets, the pile may bend back into itself in traffic areas over time.
 This causes shading or the appearance of watermarking.
 This can be seen on wool and/or nylon cut pile carpets and cannot be reversed with steaming or carpet cleaning.
-For more on this subject, take a look at carpetinspector.com.
+For more on this subject, you can contact a certified carpet inspector.

 TIP 4: IF YOU CHOOSE TO GET WOOL BLENDED CARPETS, ENSURE THAT HAVE AT LEAST 80% WOOL IN THEM.